ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ---
 title: Configuration
 weight: 1
-description: You will find here information of how to configure Beagle Flutter.
+description: In this section, you will find information on how to configure Beagle Flutter.
 ---

 ---

 ## Introduction
-The method `BeagleSdk.init` is the entry point to Beagle Flutter and the receiver of all configuration it handles.
-By default, basic implementations are already provided for some of its parameters, it's not necessary to configure all of them.
+The method `BeagleSdk.init` is the entry point to Beagle Flutter and the receiver of all configurations it handles.
+By default, basic implementations are already provided for some of its parameters, so it's not necessary to configure all of them.

 ## What is configurable?
 These are all the configuration options that Beagle Flutter supports: